-5.0 Communication and Education
+5 Communication and Education

-In 2020, Product Care implemented a number of different strategies and tactics to raise consumer awareness of the Program, in accordance with regulatory requirements.
-The following section provides details regarding communications and public education commitments for the Program in 2020, as outlined in the Program Plan.
+In 2021, Product Care implemented a number of different strategies and tactics to raise consumer awareness of the Program.
+In accordance with section 18(F)(1)(h) and as outlined in the Program Plan, the following section provides details regarding the types of educational information and tactics used by the Program in 2021.